grayson-poon/spider-ling/README.md

 * Wednesday: Focus on overall styling of the game and player instance.
 Work on implementing other levels that consist of new border properties if the first level is completed and fully ready.

-* Thursday Morning: Deploy to Heroku and rewrite this proposal in the README according to the actual implementation.
+* Thursday Morning: Fix any remaining bugs and finish styling.
+Deploy to GitHub Pages.

 ## Bonus Features: